 You must be an enrolled college student who is a US citizen or permanent resident to be eligible for participation in this NSF-funded program.

 To apply, you will need to provide the following information via our online application.

 - Name and email address of a person who will be submitting a letter of recommendation on your behalf.
-You should ask your recommender to email your application form to firstname.lastname@example.org on your own.
+You should ask your recommender to email your reference letter to firstname.lastname@example.org on your own.

 - Your current cumulative GPA.